 - are completing or have completed their formal clinical training (we will give preference to those who have recently completed their formal clinical training or—in the case of nurses—their research doctorate);

-- are not related by blood or marriage to any Officer or Trustee of the Robert Wood Johnson Foundation, nor are a descendant of its founder, Robert Wood Johnson.
+- are not related by blood or marriage to any Officer or Trustee of the Robert Wood Johnson Foundation, nor a descendant of its founder, Robert Wood Johnson.

 Federal, state, tribal, and local government employees who are not considered government officials under Section 4946 of the Internal Revenue Code are eligible to apply.

 Physicians must be Board-eligible to apply for this program.
 A dental applicant must be a general dentist with a master’s degree or a PhD or have completed advanced dental education.
 Nurse applicants must be registered nurses with a research doctorate in nursing or a related discipline completed by the application deadline.

 Detailed research plans and budgets for selected finalists must be submitted by the university, school of medicine, dentistry, nursing, or research institution with which the prospective scholar will be affiliated during the fellowship term.

 The university, school, or research institution must meet the following criteria: